NREL-Sienna/PowerSimulations.jl/docs/src/modeler_guide/definitions.md

 ## D

 * *Decision Problem*: A decision problem calculates the desired system operation based on forecasts of uncertain inputs and information about the state of the system.
 The output of a decision problem represents the policies used to drive the set-points of the system's devices, like generators or switches, and depends on the purpose of the problem.
+See the [Decision Model Tutorial](op_problem_tutorial) to learn more about solving individual problems.

+* *Device Formulation*: The model of a device that is incorporated into a large system optimization models.
+For instance, the storage device model used inside of a Unit Commitment (UC) problem.
+A device model needs to follow some requirements to be integrated into operation problems.

 ## E